sutter-dave/aider_flog_test/notes/infolog.md

 - (The assistant wanted `Outputs` but I nixed it.
 I should review this.
 For now, the outputs were reflected in the props and behaviors.)

 TODO: refine the document structure!

+aider notes:

+- it seems so eager to make the file edits and then commit them.
+I would prefer I could look at the edits, either in the chat session (somehow) or by looking at pre-commit output, which I could choose to commit.